dccuchile/rivertext/README.md

 Contact
 ------------
 Please write to gabrieliturrab at ug.chile.cl for inquiries about the software.
-You are also welcome to do a pull request or publish an issue in the IWEF repository on Github.
+You are also welcome to do a pull request or publish an issue in the RiverText repository on Github.